 Microsoft has released new version of in-console update ie 1910 for SCCM Current Branch.
 You can apply this updated on sites that run version 1806 or later.
+This is SCCM 1910 step by step Upgrade Guide which will walk through the upgrade process.

 In this post we will be implementing SCCM 1910 Upgrade as in-console update on SCCM 1906 version.